carolyndavi/gsap-carousel/README.md

 # weather-app
-a weather app created with react
+weather app assignment for techgrounds, created with react